Skip to main content

 What happens during a dental check-up

-At each check-up, your dentist should:
+At each check-up, your dentist will:

 • examine your child's teeth, gums and mouth